 Don't guess about your children's dose based on their size.
 Read the label.

-Know the difference between TBSP (tablespoon, approximately 15 mL) and TSP (teaspoon, approximately 5 mL).
+Know the difference between TBSP (tablespoon, about 15 mL) and TSP (teaspoon, about 5 mL).
 They're very different.
 Use a measuring spoon or dosing cup.
 Don't use eating utensils.

 Be careful about converting dose instructions.
 If the label says 2 teaspoons, use a measuring spoon or dosing cup marked in teaspoons.